tjcouch-sil/paranext-poc/README.md

 # paranext-poc
-A handful of Paratext next gen proof of concepts
+A Paratext next gen proof of concept